-Off the beaten track, Wakayama offers an escape from the urban jungle.
-Japan’s spiritual heartland draws enlightenment-seeking pilgrims and beach-bound sun worshippers in equal measure.
-From the World Heritage Kumano Kodo pilgrimage route and the mountain temple complex of Koyasan to the sparkling white sands of Shirara Beach, Wakayama is blessed with bountiful nature.
-Easily reached from Osaka, Wakayama City is home to an imposing castle and a delicious local ramen with its own style.
+Wakayama is Japan’s spiritual heartland attracting enlightenment-seeking pilgrims and beach-bound sun worshippers in equal measure.
+From the World Heritage listed Kumano Kodo Pilgrimage Route and the mountaintop temple complex of Koyasan to the sparkling white sands of Shirara Beach.
+Wakayama City is home to an impressive castle and a delicious local ramen with its own style.

 Wakayama can be accessed by express trains from Kyoto, Osaka and Nagoya.
 There are regular train and bus services from Osaka and Nagoya and easy connections for flights into Kansai International Airport.
 From Tokyo, you can reach the area via Nagoya by train, or fly into Wakayama’s Nanki-Shirahama Airport in just over an hour.